Carl-Maxwell/promulgation.ninja/README.md

 ## Implementation Timeline

+### Phase 0: Database (~0.25 day)
+I will implement the schema outlined in the schema.md file and setup the initial models.

 ### Phase 1: CSS (~1 day)
 I will write CSS & html for all the page views.